 Whisk the cornstarch and sugar together and set aside.
 Put the butter in a medium sized pot and melt over medium heat.
 Add the heavy cream and mix.
 Next add the cornstarch and sugar mixture and whisk together until it comes to a boil.
 Don't stop whisking!
 Boil of 1 minute and then remove from the heat.
+Add the vanilla & stir until combined.
 Pour the cream mixture into the baked pie shell.

 Turn your oven on to broil.
 Drizzle the melted butter over the top of the pie.
 In a small bowl, mix together the cinnamon and nutmeg.
 Sprinkle over the top of the melted butter.